Kovah/blog.kovah.de/content/en/2019/static-blog-with-hugo/index.md

 ---
-title: Rebuilding my blog as a stastic site with Hugo
+title: Rebuilding my blog as a static site with Hugo
 description: I share some insights about rebuilding this blog, originally based on Wordpress, as a static site with Hugo.

 author: Kevin Woblick